json-schema-org/website/pages/blog/posts/applicability-json-schema-fundamentals-part-1.md

 ## Validating Arrays

 <specialBox>
   <p>In this introduction, we're only going to be covering how things work for JSON Schema 2020-12.
-If you're using a previous version, including "draft-7" or prior, you will likely benefit from digging a little deeper into the <a href="https://json-schema.org/understanding-json-schema/reference/array.html" target="_blank">learning resources for Array validation.</a></p>
+If you're using a previous version, including "draft-7" or prior, you will likely benefit from digging a little deeper into the <a href="https://json-schema.org/understanding-json-schema/reference/array.html" target="_blank" rel="noopener noreferrer">learning resources for Array validation.</a></p>
 </specialBox>

 Let's step back to our previous example data, where we were provided with an Array as opposed to an Object.
 Let's say our data is now only allowed to be an Array.